Blackprint/blackprint.github.io/docs/Custom Nodes/Interface.md

 ## Interface Registration
-We need an interface if you want to provide a function or exposable property for other developer to your node, this allow your application and the node to talk each other.
+Interface registration is optional but required if you want to provide a function or exposable property for other developer to your node, this allow your application and the node to talk each other.

 To register an interface into Blackprint Engine, you need to prepare class that extends `Blackprint.Interface` and register it with `Blackprint.registerInterface(namespace, class)`.

 > Every interface must be registered in a namespace started with `BPIC/` and every namespace need to be capitalized.
 Don't use symbol for the namespace except `.`, `_`, `/`.
 In some programming language, the dot `.` symbol will be converted into underscore `_`.

-BPIC stands for `Blackprint Interface Component`, this root namespace will help avoid conflict with internal namespace in the future.
+BPIC (`Blackprint Interface Component`) is a root namespace will help avoid conflict with internal namespace in the future.

 ```js
 let CustomNodeIFace; // You can store the class here in case if you want to export or use it on other script